Cghlewis/crystal_site/content/projects/book/index.md

 ---
-title: "Data Management for Large-Scale Education Research"
+title: "Data Management in Large-Scale Education Research"
 subtitle:
 excerpt: "What started as a series of modules on managing data for education research studies, is now a work in progress book."
 date: 2022-09-03